 When adolescents don’t know how to lift themselves above a situation, it’s up to your parental instincts to help.
 This can be tricky because your child may not necessarily share what has them feeling frustrated.
 If it’s a certain class, they might fear telling you because they don’t want you to get upset with them.
-This is especially true because it’s the end of the school year and there isn’t much time to fix it now.
 If it’s that they can’t find a job, they may interpret your suggestions as criticisms.
 If your teen is discouraged about making friends, they may find it impossible to implement things that are supposed to help.

 My whole job consists of motivating discouraged teens and parents to make changes.
 A lot of times the discouragement is about the parent/teen relationship, but it’s often about other things as well.
 These things have ranged from addiction to anxiety to depression to trauma (rape, abuse, etc.) to other issues specific to each individual client.
 One thing consistent across the board in helping a discouraged adolescent begin to make things better is to instill hope.